-In a defined benefit pension plan or retiree health care plan, unfunded liability is the difference between the estimated cost of future benefits, and assets that have been set aside to pay for them.
+In a defined benefit pension plan, unfunded accrued liability (UAL) is the difference between the estimated cost of future benefits and the assets that have been set aside to pay for those benefits.

 For more information, click on the managing UAL publication (pdf).